davdar/maam/writeup/pldi15.markdown

 - A compositional meta-theory framework for building correct-by-construction abstract interpreters.
   This framework is built using a restricted class of monad transformers.
-- An isolated understanding of flow and path sensitivity for static analysis.
+- An isolated understanding of flow and path-sensitivity for static analysis.
   We understand this spectrum as mere variations in the order of monad transformer composition in our framework.

 ## Outline

 We will demonstrate our framework by example, walking the reader through the design and implementation of an abstract interpreter.
 Section`~\ref{semantics}`{.raw} gives the concrete semantics for a small functional language.
-Section`~\ref{flow-properties-in-analysis}`{.raw} gives a brief tutorial on the path and flow sensitivity in the setting of our example language.
+Section`~\ref{flow-properties-in-analysis}`{.raw} gives a brief tutorial on the path- and flow-sensitivity in the setting of our example language.
 Section`~\ref{analysis-parameters}`{.raw} describes the parameters of our analysis, one of which is the interpreter monad.
 Section`~\ref{the-interpreter}`{.raw} shows the full definition of a highly parameterized monadic interpreter.
 Section`~\ref{recovering-analyses}`{.raw} shows how to recover concrete and abstract interpreters.
 Section`~\ref{varying-path-and-flow-sensitivity}`{.raw}
-  shows how to manipulate the path and flow sensitivity of the interpreter through variations in the monad.
+  shows how to manipulate the path- and flow-sensitivity of the interpreter through variations in the monad.
 Section`~\ref{a-compositional-monadic-framework}`{.raw} demonstrates our compositional meta-theory framework built on monad transformers.
 Section`~\ref{implementation}`{.raw} briefly discusses our implementation of the framework in Haskell.
 Section`~\ref{related-work}`{.raw} discusses related work and Section`~\ref{conclusion}`{.raw} concludes.